bishopZ/Frame.js/readme.md

 Despite the benefits of non-blocking asynchronous code execution in Javascript, endless chains of callback functions make for unreadable code and difficult to control applications.

-While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application-level synchronous function management, and includes a library loader to mix-and-match between remote scripts, local scripts, and functions, and provides a basic set of debugging and unit testing tools.
+While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application-level synchronous function management, includes a library loader to mix-and-match between remote scripts, local scripts, and functions, and provides a basic set of debugging and unit testing tools.

 Frame is kind of like Node's Require.js, but for the Frontend, with debugging tools, and it clocks in at just under 10k.

 "looks cool, nice job :)"
--Kyle Simpson, Author of LABjs
+-Kyle Simpson, Author of LABjs via Twitter

 "lookin' good!
 Async control flow is a beast."
--Alex Sexton, Modernizr contributor, yayQuery co-host, Author of YepNope
+-Alex Sexton, Modernizr contributor, yayQuery co-host, Author of YepNope via Twitter

 Library Loader